Matrix Completion Methods for Causal Panel Data Models: Patterns of Missing Data, Thin and Fat Matrices, and Horizontal and Vertical Regression

 \subsubsection{Horizontal Regression and the Unconfoundedness Literature}

-The unconfoundedness literature focuses primarily on the single-treated-period block structure with a thin matrix, and imputes the missing potential outcomes in the last period using control units with similar lagged outcomes.
-A simple version of that approach is to regress the last period outcome on the lagged outcomes and use the estimated regression to predict the missing potential outcomes.
+The unconfoundedness literature (\citet{rosenbaum1983central, rubin2006matched, imbenswooldridge, abadie2018econometric}) focuses primarily on the single-treated-period block structure with a thin matrix ($N\gg T$), a substantial number of treated and control units, and imputes the missing potential outcomes in the last period using control units with similar lagged outcomes: {

+} A simple version of the unconfoundedness approach is to regress the last period outcome on the lagged outcomes and use the estimated regression to predict the missing potential outcomes.
 That is, for the units with $(i,T)\in\calm$, the predicted outcome is

 We refer to this as a {\bf horizontal} regression, where the rows of the $\by$ matrix form the units of observation.
 A more flexible, nonparametric, version of this estimator would correspond to matching where we find for each treated unit $i$ a corresponding control unit $j$ with $Y_{jt}$ approximately equal to $Y_{it}$ for all pre-treatment periods $t=1,\ldots,T-1$.